Digital Learning

 Stage 8 – Learning Application Tracking

 Why is it important?
-To assess their actual understanding and skill development.
+To ensure practical skill development.

 How does it relate to learning psychology?